diggers-mt/matrix_chat/README.md

 You might need to prepend `sudo` to first and second commands

-You also need to add Matrix to your trusted mods if you haven't disabled mod security.
+For the moment you need to disabled mod security for lua-matrix to work.
+This will hopefully change.

 ```
-secure.trusted_mods = matrix
+secure.enable_security = false
 ```

 [wiki]: https://wiki.minetest.net/Installing_mods